isotopp/isotopp.github.io/content/posts/2021-01-28-database-as-a-queue.md

 You get to enqueue, dequeue and state change your things exactly as quickly as a single server can flash its disk lights, and in the next step, as quickly as your replication hierarchy can pass on things downstream.

-On baremetal, that costs you a bit, but because baremetal gives you awesome amounts of capacity with very little jitter for very reasonable amounts of money, we can bear quite a bit of this work.
+On bare-metal, that costs you a bit, but because bare-metal gives you awesome amounts of capacity with very little jitter for very reasonable amounts of money, we can bear quite a bit of this work.

 In the cloud, using a database-as-a-queue is approximately equivalent to pouring petrol on money and throwing a match.
 It is the wrong technology for that kind of workload in that environment from the get-go.